Ss12Dark/MovieProject/README.md

-the have problem with the data base. need help
+I have problem with the data base. need help